-Personal Injury and Wrongful Death Lawyers Serving North Bend, Washington
+Personal Injury and Wrongful Death Attorneys Serving the Families of North Bend, Washington

 Although North Bend, Washington’s population of 6,700 is small, the town is rapidly growing – in fact, it has nearly quadrupled its population since 1980.
 North Bend’s small-town charm is so evident that it served as a primary filming location for the Twin Peaks television series, most notably the infamous Double R Diner – which is still doing business as Twede’s Café.